mauriciomaniglia/quiz-mobile-app/README.md

 ## BDD Specs

-### Story: Quiz gameplay
+### Story: Customer request to load the game

 ### Narrative #1

 ```
 As an online customer
 I want the app to automatically load the quiz game
-So I can always be ready to start the game
+So I can see the game ready to be play
 ```

 #### Scenarios (Acceptance criteria)